gantryyork/codejam/README.md

 # codejam
-A sandbox for code that I write.
+This is a sandbox for code that I write.
 Not all of this code will actually execute.